Chapter 8 – Regulations for Students

 8.15.24 Students who earn credit by CLEP Subject Examination for courses which satisfy the University General Education Requirement may apply their CLEP credit toward the General Education Requirement.

 8.16.10 The University College for Academic Success.
-Except for students matriculating in Alan Shawn Feinstein College of Continuing Education programs, all qualified freshman students who plan to pursue a curriculum leading ultimately to a baccalaureate degree shall be admitted to the University College for Academic Success (see 3.21.20) (see 8.13.10 for admission of transfer students).
-Students admitted to programs in the Alan Shawn Feinstein College of Continuing Education are not subject to the provisions of 8.16.11 through 8.16.16.
+All qualified freshman students who plan to pursue a curriculum leading ultimately to a baccalaureate degree shall be admitted to the University College for Academic Success (see 3.21.20) (see 8.13.10 for admission of transfer students). #17-18-29A

-8.16.11 The University College for Academic Success shall make it possible for students to acquire education and skills basic to any one of the several baccalaureate programs at the University.
+8.16.11 The University College for Academic Success shall make it possible for students to acquire education and skills basic to several baccalaureate programs at the University.
+Some baccalaureate programs require admission at the point of matriculation to the University, thus may not be available options to continuing students. #17-18-29A

 8.16.12 Students who have a clear educational or professional objective when they enter the University shall be encouraged to pursue this objective as directly and rapidly as possible, subject to the educational requirements established by the various college faculties and approved by the Senate.
 They shall be assigned to the appropriate adviser and shall have access to advisers drawn from all University curriculums.
 Entering freshmen who do not know which curriculum they want to select shall be encouraged to experiment and “sample” courses in several fields of study.
 Such students shall also have access to an effective advising system (see 3.21.21) and shall select at an appropriate time the courses of study which will satisfy entrance requirements to one or more University colleges and curriculums.
 They shall be assigned to advisers by the Dean of University College for Academic Success.